Equality and Diversity Policies and Strategies

 - Prepare and publish one or more equality objectives that they think they should achieve in order to meet the Equality Duty:

-The Council's information is available here and will be reviewed annually.
+The Council's information is availble in our Employee Equality Report and will be reviewed annually.

 Our equality objectives are listed below.
 These are supported by service level objectives which are specific, measurable and realistic.
 Progress on how we are meeting our equality responsibilities will be reported annually within its Annual Report and Corporate Plan.